g3n/g3nd/README.md

 Note: G3ND comes with a data directory with media files: images, textures, models and audio files.
 Currently this directory has aproximately 50MB.
 The download and compilation may take some time.
+To see what is going on you can alternatively supply the verbose flag:

+`go get -u -v github.com/g3n/g3nd`

 # Running